June Pierce Youatt

 Before taking the helm as Provost in April 2014, Youatt served as Acting Provost (beginning January, 2013) and as Senior Associate Provost (2006-2012) assisting in all matters related to the oversight of academic policies, programs, and budget.
 In her role as Senior Associate Provost, Dr. Youatt served on the University Committee on Academic Governance, coordinated accreditation, and reviewed all tenure and promotion recommendations.
 Recent projects have included the creation of campus “Neighborhoods,” residential communities that provide innovative, integrated student support services.
 MSU Neighborhoods are designed to foster academic success, civic and social engagement, health and wellness, and intercultural development.

-Youatt formerly served as Dean of Undergraduate Education, providing leadership on undergraduate education programs and policy.
+Youatt formerly served as Associate Provost for Undergraduate Education and Dean of Undergraduate Studies, providing leadership on undergraduate education programs and policy.
 She was responsible for first-year programs, oversight of University requirements, the ongoing review of general education, and initiatives that improve the academic intensity and integrity of the undergraduate experience.
 During her appointment as Undergraduate Dean, she was instrumental in a review of general education, in launching new “study abroad” freshman seminars, and in promoting a program for undergraduate student research.